ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 * On macOS, I've got dotfiles for PowerShell (pwsh), zsh, and bash.
 I'm most familiar with PowerShell so the most robust setup is there, and it is my default shell on mac.
-If you have notes about how to make my zsh and bash setups better, send me a message, but have tried to replicate a lot of the auto-complete/history setups there similar to what I have in PowerShell, but I consider PowerShell to be the best setup I've been able to get so
+If you have notes about how to make my zsh and bash setups better, send me a message, but I've tried to replicate a lot of the auto-complete/history setups there similar to what I have in PowerShell, but I consider PowerShell to be the best setup I've been able to get so
 * On Windows, it's a bit of an insane story with the number of places that PowerShell profiles can be when you're using OneDrive personal and/or OneDrive for Business (since PowerShell looks for the profile in the Documents direcory and